MihneaGheorghiu/FileLister/README.md

 file_browser_dirent.exe or
 file_browser_dirent.exe > runlog.doc
-Be careful in the second case not to use run.log or runlog.txt because with notepad and even npp++ you will have a crashed output because of the MSDOS characters I use the draw the tree.
+Be careful in the second case not to use run.log or runlog.txt because with notepad and even npp++ you will have a crashed output because of the MSDOS characters I use to draw the tree.

+It has a limitation: it considers files without '.' char in them folders, which is not always true, since there are simple files without extension and make sure not to hide the file extension.